 About

-Bianca Jackson is an intellectually rigorous and highly skilled advocate who practices both public and private children law.
-She is very experienced in dealing with complex issues and is committed to client care.
+“Calm and well prepared” Bianca Jackson is an intellectually rigorous and highly skilled advocate who practices both public and private children law.
+She is adept at dealing with complex issues and is committed to client care.
 Bianca has a particular expertise in “alternative families,” including surrogacy, assisted reproduction and transgender children/parents.

 Experience

-Bianca is the head of the Alternative Families Practice Group in chambers and has a recognised expertise in surrogacy law, assisted reproduction, and legal parenthood.
-She has acted in some of the most cutting-edge High Court cases in this complex area of law, and is often instructed to provide expert advice in proceedings.
+Bianca is the head of the Alternative Families Practice Group in chambers.
+She has acted in some of the most cutting-edge High Court cases in surrogacy law, assisted reproduction, and legal parenthood, and is often instructed to provide expert advice in proceedings and to professional bodies.
 Bianca sits on the Ethics Board of Surrogacy UK, and is a member of the LGBT Family Law Institute and the Modern Parenting Network.
-She is highly knowledgeable about the medical science, case law, and the statutory provisions related to assisted reproduction, and has lectured and published numerous articles on the subject.
-Bianca also has a growing practice of proceedings involving children and parents who are transgender or gender non-binary.
+She is highly knowledgeable about the medical science, case law, and statutory provisions related to assisted reproduction, and has lectured and published numerous articles on the subject.
+Bianca also has a growing practice of proceedings involving children and parents who are transgender or gender non-binary, and has helped draft guidance on legal issues for LGBTQ+ children in care.

 Practice Areas